See below for details about Sidi's successor to this road shoe.September 2019

 The usual suspects come in near the top of the measure here.
-The Sidis take the top and just behind are the Scotts, Shimano S-Phyres, and Fi'zi:k R5Bs alongside one another.
+The Sidis take the top, and just behind are the Scotts and Shimano S-Phyres alongside one another.
 What makes these unique is how responsive their uppers are to adjustment, combined with the ease of adjusting them out on the road.
 Both use bi-directional IP1 Boa dials, which make it super easy to micro-adjust and quickly release.
-The difference is that the Fi'zi:ks use a separate sailcloth strap above the toe while the Scotts and Shimanos use a second Boa dial that's anchored to the toe the same way that the Sidis anchor their toe to the midfoot Tecno 3 buckle.
+The Scotts and Shimanos use a second Boa dial that's anchored to the toe the same way that the Sidis anchor their toe to the midfoot Tecno 3 buckle.
 This means that there's a little less customization of the toe box alone in the two premium shoes compared to the entry shoe.
-The premium Italian shoes are the top shelf here, but the Fi'zi:ks are a good alternative if the configuration of the other two models isn't what you're looking for.
+The premium Italian shoes are the top shelf here.
 If you're after sheer simplicity, the Scotts might be an easier shoe.
 The Sidis tend to have a child-proof feel to their gadgets.

 One of the great aspects to this model is the replaceability of parts, including the Tecno 3 buckles, Soft Instep 3 strap, and heel and toe pads, greatly increasing longevity, especially of the upper and outsole.
 The outsole itself is a tough synthetic microfiber, Techpro, bolstered by a reinforced toe and a hard external heel cup.
 The thick full carbon outsole adds more weight than other models, but it pays off in added durability.

 Their nearest competitors shed light on why they're such premium shoes.
-The Mavic Cosmic have a tough carbon-framed upper and carbon sole but include large vents that leave the sole vulnerable to punctures by sharp stones and gravel.
+The Mavic Cosmic has a tough carbon-framed upper and carbon sole but includes large vents that leave the sole vulnerable to punctures by sharp stones and gravel.
 They also sacrificed both comfort and adjustability by using so much robust, rigid carbon fiber in their upper.